jamestharpe/jamestharpe.com/content/engineering.md

 The **research** stage is where scope is defined. **Scope** is the refined set of requirements and constraints for the build. **Requirements** are what the build _must_ or _should_ do, and **constraints** are what the build _must not_ or _should not_ do.

-1. What must/should the build do?
+1. What must/should the product do?
-2. What must/should the parts of the build be?
+2. What must/should the parts/components of the product be?
-3. What must/should the limitations of the build be?
+3. What must/should the limitations of the product be?

 As requirements and constraints are identified, conduct research by learning how others have solved similar requirements or dealt with similar constraints: